code-423n4/docs/awarding/incentive-model-and-awards/README.md

 **Top Hunter score**
 Each participant's High- and Medium-risk findings are used to calculate the Top Hunter score.
 The scoring logic is as follows:

-- Only HM findings with fewer than 5 submissions in the findings set count towards the top hunter score.
+- Only full-credit HM findings with fewer than 5 submissions in the findings set count towards the top hunter score.
 - For each High-risk finding, score += 10 * 1/x, where x = number of duplicates
 - For each Medium-risk finding, score += 3 * 1/x, where x = number of duplicates